 You can also manually create the docset structure if you want, they're just folders.

-Copy the HTML documentation you already have in the <docset name>.docset/Contents/Resources/Documents/ folder.
+Copy the HTML documentation you already have to this folder:

 Download and edit this sample Info.plist and place it in the <docset name>.docset/Contents/ folder.
 Editing should be straightforward, just set the values to whatever name you want for your docset.